changah-song/fluent-fable/FluentFable/README.md

 - web scraping and getting news
 - home page with list of categories for readings that the user can choose
 - add toggle for naver dictionary and google translate ✅
+- make the dictionary top section more detailed
+    - show origin and POS and don't show repeats..
+- touch onPress isn't as reactive as desired...

 USER LOGIN
 - google account first

+MODAL SCREEN
+- show network of connection of known words...

 FLASHCARD SCREEN
 - create more extensive database layout...